 What can be done to adapt

-It is also important to ensure decisions with long-lasting consequences do not create obstacles for future adaptation.
+It is also important to ensure decisions with long-lasting consequences do not create obstacles for future adaptation, known as avoiding ‘lock-in’.
 As an example, siting new buildings and infrastructure in low flood risk areas where possible, will have a long term benefit.
-More details about adaptation priorities for the UK are available in the ASC 2010 Progress report.
+More details about adaptation priorities for the UK are available in the ASC’s 2015 Progress Report to parliament.
 The ASC has also reviewed progress in adaptation in Scotland and Wales.